TomSadeh/World-Health-Expenditure/readme.md

 | 75 to 84 | 3.64 | 3.23 |
 | 85 and over | 3.64 | 2.70 |

 These weights can be customized by providing a cap.csv file.

-The cap file contains capitation formulae as well, including EU27 and OECD with long-term care adjustment.
-Future versions may incorporate additional formulations.
+### Adjustment Combinations

+The tool now calculates health expenditure with four different adjustment combinations:

+1. **Current prices, current PPP**
+   - Uses prices from each year
+   - Uses PPP factors from each year
+   - Good for: Point-in-time comparisons within a single year

+2. **Current prices, constant PPP**
+   - Uses prices from each year
+   - Uses PPP factors only from reference year
+   - Good for: Removing the effect of changing PPP factors

+3. **Constant prices, current PPP**
+   - Adjusts all prices to reference year (removes inflation)
+   - Uses PPP factors from each year
+   - Good for: Removing the effect of inflation

+4. **Constant prices, constant PPP**
+   - Adjusts all prices to reference year (removes inflation)
+   - Uses PPP factors only from reference year
+   - Good for: Time series analysis and cross-country comparisons
+   - **Most methodologically sound for longitudinal comparisons**

 ### Data Processing Steps

 1. **Data Loading**: Reads GHED, WPP, and World Bank data files
 2. **Country Name Standardization**: Harmonizes country names across datasets
 3. **Population Standardization**: Applies capitation weights to demographic data
+4. **Base Indicator Calculation**: Computes per standardized capita metrics with current prices
-4. **Price Adjustment**: Converts to constant prices using GDP deflators
+5. **GDP Deflator Adjustment**: Converts to constant prices using GDP deflators (if available)
-5. **PPP Adjustment**: Normalizes using purchasing power parity conversion factors
-6. **Per Capita Calculation**: Computes expenditure per standardized capita
+6. **Current PPP Adjustment**: Applies current-year PPP factors to both current and constant prices
+7. **Constant PPP Adjustment**: Applies reference-year PPP factors to both current and constant prices
-7. **Imputation Documentation**: Records any data imputations performed
+8. **Imputation Documentation**: Records any data imputations performed
+9. **Output Generation**: Creates comprehensive CSV with all indicator combinations and data dictionary

 ### Age Group Mapping

-The script maps WPP age groups to Israeli Capitation Formula age groups as follows:
+The script maps WPP age groups to capitation formula age groups as follows:

 | WPP Age Groups | Capitation Age Group |
 |----------------|---------------------|